amoe/acceleratedcpp/chapter-notes.md

 So basically the compiler tries to 'instantiate' the template, and complains that it can't match `"fry" / 2` for example.

+Instantiation seems to be taken very literally, eg multiple function objects being generated in the resulting code.

+Instantiation often happens at link time.

+In this call:

+    accumulate(v.begin(), v.end(), 0.0)

+The 0.0 is of type double.
+That ensures that the accumulator containing the sum receives the type double also.
+Otherwise we'd get an all-integer summation.

+If we'd used 0, note that 0 + 1.2 would still be defined, so no error would happen.  but presumably the summation would lose precision at every step, and would ultimately be returned as an int.